 In concert with these specific purposes, general unrestricted endowment giving enables the School to become less dependent on tuition as its primary source of revenue, which increases our flexibility and ability to innovate as we help young men and women to grow in knowledge and grace.
-Through the generosity of our constituents - alumni, parents, parents of alumni, and friends – capital appreciation, and fiscal discipline, the endowment grew by over 64% between July 1, 2009, and today's $48,635,525, from which we draw approximately 7% of the School's annual operating income.
+Through the generosity of our constituents - alumni, parents, parents of alumni, and friends – capital appreciation, and fiscal discipline, the endowment is at an all-time high, from which we draw approximately 7-8% of the School's annual operating income.

 While we can look with pride on our accomplishments, and the tangible difference they are making in every aspect of a Portsmouth education, there is much more to be done.
-Interested individuals are encouraged to communicate with Director of Development & Alumni Affairs, Matt Walter.
+Interested individuals are encouraged to communicate with Director of Advancement, Patty Gibbons.

 Endowment funding is a critical component of every financially sound independent school.
 Your generous support of the endowment not only provides a permanent and stable foundation for Portsmouth Abbey School’s future, it also has a direct impact on today’s students.
 Income from endowed funds provides perpetual resources that support the ongoing work of Portsmouth Abbey’s faculty, staff, and monastic community as they help students to grow in knowledge and grace.